Show Don't Tell Contest Message Forum

-Ruby should want something--perhaps she's shopping for a present for someone special, or she's looking for the person who accompanied her to the mall, or maybe she's having a panic attack and just wants out of the crowd of shoppers.
+In all stories, the protagonist--Ruby, in this case--should want something or have a goal.
 What she wants has to matter--those are the stakes.
 Finally, there needs to be an obstacle to her achieving her goal.
 Goals, stakes, and obstacles are the basics of tension and hence plot.

 What are the rules? ▼